 To ensure that your trip is perfect in every way, please note

-- Your group tour can be combined with an aperitif or a bite to eat
+- Your group tour can be combined with an aperitif or a bite to eat (information in german)

 - Accessible group tours are available upon request: the public tours are not accessible